Matthewkarani/Angani_Sales_Business_Analytics/README.md

 # Business Problem

 A toy company, operating across various product categories, seeks to:
-a) Identifying trends in overall business performance.
+a) Identify trends in overall business performance.
-b) Highlighting best and worst-selling products.
+b) Highlight the best and worst-selling products.
-c) Understanding customer profiles and preferences.
+c) Understand customer profiles and preferences.
-d) Detecting seasonal or trend-based patterns in sales.
+d) Detect seasonal or trend-based patterns in sales.

 # Objectives

-Design a Power BI dashboard that provides interactive, high-impact visuals of key performance indicators (KPIs).
+a) Design a Power BI dashboard that provides interactive, high-impact visuals of key performance indicators (KPIs).
-Deliver insights on sales trends, customer segmentation, and product performance.
+b) Deliver insights on sales trends, customer segmentation, and product performance.
-Enable the business to make data-driven decisions that enhance profitability and growth.
+c) Enable the business to make data-driven decisions that enhance profitability and growth.

+# Data Description
+The dataset is provided in an Excel workbook named Sales Data with the following components:
+**Main Data**: Contains sales transaction details.
+**Product Master**: Lists product-specific information.
+**Data Dictionary**: Describes fields in both the Main Data and Product Master sheets.

-Dataset
+# Dataset
 The dataset used in this project consists of multiple sheets, including Main Data, Product Master, and a Data Dictionary describing the following fields:

 Field Name	Description